12th March, 2016

 • More information on community space and facilities offered by other

-space in Wimbledon and the wider area we will be inviting those organisations
+community space in Wimbledon and the wider area we will be inviting those

 We have also been in discussion with Merton Council who have recently been

-we hope to link up with their system to provide on-line booking and payment
+course we hope to link up with their system to provide on-line booking and

-website for former members / users of the old centre and other community
+the website for former members / users of the old centre and other

-the new website up and running late in the year and we will be giving a report
+have the new website up and running late in the year and we will be giving

-on our progress at our next AGM later in the year (date to be announced).
+a report on our progress at our next AGM later in the year (date to be

 We would like to continue the engagement that we have had to date with the